amanarya1r/JavaScript_Projects/Tic_Tac_Toe_Game/readme.md

 And just like that user has been asked to give number[user can give 1-3 only] for row and column separately.
 User given value get constantly checked via if-else condition.
 The maximum number user can give value is 9 because there are only 9 slots.
 Also the turn get cycled between 'X' user and '0' user.
 ***
-Every time when user give a value then tic toe board get updated and get printed in this manner;
+Every time when user give a value then tic tac toe board get updated and get printed in this manner;
 ```javascript
 function printBoard(board){
     for (let i = 0; i < board.length; i++){ //by this a whole row (may 1, 2, 3 depending on the value of i) get choosen